 - 7.1 Issuers may require certain essential persons to be in the same physical location to facilitate the conduct of the general meetings by electronic means.
-It is envisaged that these key persons may encompass the chairman of the meeting, the CEO, the company secretary, a cameraman or other technical administrator, the share registrar or the scrutineer. - 7.2 The Ministry of Trade and Industry (MTI) would grant an automatic time-limited exemption to issuers (and the issuers' service provider(s), if any) to have temporary operations in the same physical location for the purpose of holding a general meeting, provided that: - (a) the number of persons (i.e. from the issuer and if any, the issuer's service provider(s)) at the same physical location does not exceed 6; and - (b) the arrangement at the physical venue must comply with the safe distancing measures contained in the Regulations or the Infectious Diseases (Measures to Prevent Spread of COVID-19) Regulations 2020 (and any subsequent advisories or regulations as may be issued). - 7.3 The issuer (and the issuer's service provider(s), if any) must notify MTI of the date, time and venue of the meeting, by submitting a notification for time-limited exemption, no later than one day before the conduct of the general meeting, via https://covid.gobusiness.gov.sg.
+It is envisaged that these key persons may encompass the chairman of the meeting, the CEO, the company secretary, a cameraman or other technical administrator, the share registrar or the scrutineer.
+Issuers (and the issuers' service provider(s), if any) that are permitted to operate may conduct these on-site operations which are necessary to support the conduct of their general meetings, subject to compliance with safe management measures; no specific notification to the Ministry of Trade and Industry (MTI) will be required. - 7.2 For issuers that are not permitted to commence operations, MTI would grant an automatic timelimited exemption to issuers (and the issuers' service provider(s), if any) to have temporary operations in the same physical location for the purpose of holding a general meeting, provided that: - the number of persons (i.e. from the issuer and if any, the issuer's service provider(s)) at the same physical location does not exceed 6; and - the arrangement at the physical venue must comply with the safe management measures contained in the Regulations (and any subsequent advisories or regulations as may be issued). - 7.3 The issuer (and the issuer's service provider(s), if any) must notify MTI of the date, time and venue of the meeting, by submitting a notification for time-limited exemption, no later than one day before the conduct of the general meeting, via the GoBusiness portal.